vacu9708/Study-records/Database/Transaction/readme.md

 ## ACID properties of transactions
 ### Atomicity
 All changes to data are performed as if they are a single operation.
-That is, all the changes are performed, or none of them are.<br>
+That is, either all the changes are performed, or none of them are.<br>

 ### Consistency
 Data is in a consistent state when a transaction starts and when it ends.<br>